-(a) If the contracting officer uses these procedures, s/he must require the suppliers to immediately submit properly prepared itemized invoices.

-(b) Upon receipt of the invoice, the receiving office must take all the following actions:

-(1) Time-stamp the invoice to indicate the date the invoice is received.

-(2) Verify the accuracy of the invoiced amount.

-(3) Verify that the supplies or services have been received and accepted.
-Whenever possible, require that inspection and acceptance or rejection occur within 7 calendar days of delivery or completion.

-(c) Before certifying the invoice and forwarding it to the appropriate office, the contracting officer or a designated representative must obtain a certification of receipt and acceptance from the individual who actually inspected and accepted the supplies or services.

-(d) Within 5 workdays after receipt of the invoice or acceptance of the supplies or services, whichever is later, forward the invoice stamped with the Certified Invoice Stamp.

-(1) Complete the accounting information, received and accepted dates, taxpayer identification number (TIN), type of business (corporation, sole proprietorship/partnership, or other), and certification, and PEGASYS Document Number (PDN).

-(2) If a Certified Invoice Stamp is not available, place the following statement on the invoice along with the PDN number, accounting information, TIN, and the type of business.
+- (a) If the contracting officer uses these procedures, s/he must require the suppliers to immediately submit properly prepared itemized invoices. - (b) Upon receipt of the invoice, the receiving office must take all the following actions: - (1) Time-stamp the invoice to indicate the date the invoice is received. - (2) Verify the accuracy of the invoiced amount. - (3) Verify that the supplies or services have been received and accepted.
+Whenever possible, require that inspection and acceptance or rejection occur within 7 calendar days of delivery or completion. - (c) Before certifying the invoice and forwarding it to the appropriate office, the contracting officer or a designated representative must obtain a certification of receipt and acceptance from the individual who actually inspected and accepted the supplies or services. - (d) Within 5 workdays after receipt of the invoice or acceptance of the supplies or services, whichever is later, forward the invoice stamped with the Certified Invoice Stamp. - (1) Complete the accounting information, received and accepted dates, taxpayer identification number (TIN), type of business (corporation, sole proprietorship/partnership, or other), and certification, and PEGASYS Document Number (PDN). - (2) If a Certified Invoice Stamp is not available, place the following statement on the invoice along with the PDN number, accounting information, TIN, and the type of business.
 (Note: In some organizations, the PDN number is determined by a budget or executive office within the service or staff office.)

-PART 513-SIMPLIFIED ACQUISITION PROCEDURES

 "I certify that these goods and/or services were received on [Date] and accepted on [Date].
-An oral purchase was authorized and no confirming order has been issued."

-Signature of Contracting/Ordering Officer

-Print name and telephone no.

-Date invoice received
+An oral purchase was autho- Subpart 513.4-Fast Payment Procedure rized and no confirming order has been issued."
+513.401 General.
+GSA contracting activities are authorized to use fast payment procedures solely for utility service payments.
+Signature of Contracting/Ordering Officer Print name and telephone no. Date invoice received